metriport/metriport/.github/pull_request_template.md

 - [ ] Upstream dependencies are met/released
 - [ ] Release NPM packages
 - [ ] Fern Definition Updated
+- [ ] Release Fern SDKs
-- [ ] Sandbox, Staging, Production FFs have been set.
+- [ ] FFs have been set in Staging, Production, and Sandbox
 - [ ] No dependencies between API and Infra that will cause errors during deployment
-- [ ] Release Fern SDKs
 - [ ] _[action n-1]_
 - [ ] _[action n]_
 - [ ] Merge this